 Once the tour cycle is over, and you’ve had the break, what’s the plan?
 EP?
 Album?

 JFAC: LP, for sure.
-We’re just gonna write, we always are when we’re home anyway, just write and write and crud, because Al just lives down the street from me and we can get together and write real easy.
+We’re just gonna write, we always are when we’re home anyway, just write and write and shit, because Al just lives down the street from me and we can get together and write real easy.
 So yeah, write more, hang out for a little while and then just bang one out.
 It’s the only real way to do it.Definitely a full one.
 The EP thing’s weird to me, i always think “why don’t you just write a full one?”

 What’s your zombie apocalypse plan?

 JFAC: I already got asked this earlier, ummm… okay…